Retail meat cuts by the package

 - Ease and Access: One of the things we love about having a half of a bison in our freezer is the ease of deciding what to have for dinner.
 By buying a bison in bulk, you have a huge choice of healthy meat options just a few feet away from your kitchen.

 - Choice and Variety: By purchasing in bulk, it provides you with a choice in how your meat is cut and processed.
 You can decide on the thickness of your steaks and whether you want your roasts to be small, medium or large in size.
-You can also choose to have a number of specialty items such as bacon, salami, sausage and jerky made for you.
-Additionally, soup bones, tongue and organ meats (can be used for dog food if you do not eat organ meats) are part of the bison carcass and are included in a bulk purchase.
+You can also choose to have a number of specialty items such as summer sausage and jerky made for you.
+Additionally, soup bones and organ meats (can be used for dog food if you do not eat organ meats) are part of the bison carcass and are included in a bulk purchase.

 - Lower Cost: If you are interested in a variety of cuts, buying in bulk is the most economical option.

 Some people hesitate to buy bulk bison because they think it will be too much meat.
-If a quarter of a bison (60-75 lbs. of meat) seems like too much consider splitting this with family or friends.
+A quarter of a bison will yield about 60-65 pounds of meat.
+In a 2 person household that enjoys bison, you’ll easily consume 1.5 pounds per week and your freezer will be empty in about 10 months.
+If 60-65 pounds does seem like too much, consider splitting a quarter with family or friends.

 If you are new to buying meat in bulk, it may be helpful to understand the process and how it affects the quantity and quality of the bison meat you will receive.

-We typically harvest bison 5-6 times a year, mostly between June and October.
-In our opinion, the best time to buy grass-fed and finished bison is in July and August after they have been feeding on nutritious green pastures for several months.
+In our opinion, the best time to buy grass-fed and finished animals in a quarter, half or whole is in August and September after they have been feeding on nutritious green pastures for several months.

-We use mobile slaughter with our bison which means that someone comes out to our ranch and harvests the animal while they are in the field.
+We use mobile slaughter for bulk meat which means that someone comes out to our ranch and harvests the animals on our ranch.
 The slaughtering process is essentially immediate and the animal does not have the experience of stress or pain.
-Humane slaughtering also makes for better tasting meat.
 Once the bison is slaughtered, the hide, head, hooves and non-usable organs are removed.
 What remains is called the carcass, which is typically split down the middle into two halves.

 After aging, each side is made into individual retail cuts.
-If you are getting a quarter you will get half of the mixed assortment of cuts.
+If you are getting a quarter you will get half of the mixed assortment of cuts from the front and rear of the animal.
 The weight of meat after the carcass is butchered is called the “boxed” or “take home” or the “carcass yield” weight.
 The boxed weight will be less than the hanging weight.
 With bison, the yield of meat from the carcass is generally around 60% of the hanging weight.
 This percentage can vary based on whether or not you choose to have bone-in versus boneless meat, the amount of fat trimmed on the meat cuts and other specifics regarding butchering.
-The processor will call you prior to butchering to take your cutting order (e.g.: desired thickness of steaks, size of roasts, any special orders of sausage or jerky) and answer any other questions you may have.
+Currently, we are using The Meating Place in Hillsboro to process bulk meat.
+When the time comes, you will put your cutting order onto their website and let them know how you want your meat cut up: desired thickness of steaks, size of roasts, any special orders of sausage or jerky, etc. (if you are buying meat from a younger animal).
+We are always available to answer any questions you may have.

-Traditionally, when you buy meat in this way the price is set based on hanging weight.
-So here is an example: A two and a half year old bison weighing 800 pounds is chosen for harvest.
-Once slaughtered, the carcass hanging weight on this animal will be approximately 448 pounds (800 lbs. x 56%).
-A quarter share of this carcass would weigh 112 pounds.
-Once the bison is butchered, there will be about 67 pounds of meat in a quarter share (112 pounds of carcass x 60%).
-The price for the quarter of bison is $6.00 per pound of hanging weight x 112 pounds or $672.
-The customer pays the cut and wrap fee.
-The current processor we use charges $0.75/lb./hanging weight for shrink wrap or $1.06/lb./hanging weight for vacuum sealed packaging.
-For example, if a customer wanted their meat packaged in shrink wrap, the cut and wrap fee for a quarter would be: (112 pounds hanging weight x .75/lb. = $84).
-The total cost for the quarter of bison meat in this example would be $756 ($672 + $84).
-That comes out to $11.28 per pound of bison meat which is less than the average cost for the variety of cuts that you receive.
+Traditionally, when you buy meat in this way the price is set based on the hanging weight.
+So here is an example: A two and a half year old bison (Option A) weighing 715 pounds is chosen for harvest.
+Once slaughtered, the carcass hanging weight on this animal will be approximately 400 pounds (715 lbs. x 56%).
+A quarter share of this carcass would weigh 100 pounds.
+Once the bison is butchered, there will be about 60 pounds of meat in a quarter share (100 pounds of carcass x 60%).
+The price for the quarter of bison is $7.50 per pound of hanging weight x 100 pounds or $750.
+We pay to have a mobile slaughter professional come to our ranch and harvest the animals.
+The customer pays the cut and wrap fee to the processor.
+The current processor we use charges $0.70/lb./hanging weight for butcher wrap.
+The cut and wrap fee for a quarter would be: $70 (100 pounds hanging weight x $0.70/lb.).
+The total cost for the quarter of bison meat in this example would be $820 ($750 + $70).
+The cost for a half or a whole bison is also $7.50/lb. of hanging weight plus the cut and wrap fee.

-About 17% of the meat will be steaks, 55% will be ground bison, 25% will be roasts (which can be made into jerky, sausage, or made into ground meat or stew meat if roasts are not desired), and 3% will be other (short ribs and ox tail).
-If you would like a variety of cuts, buying in bulk is definitely the most economical option.
+On a younger animal, about 17% of the meat cut from the carcass will be steaks, 55% will be ground bison, 25% will be roasts (which can be made into jerky, sausage, or made into ground meat or stew meat if roasts are not desired), and 3% will be other cuts (short ribs and oxtail).
+If you would like a variety of cuts, buying a younger animal in bulk is definitely the most economical option.

-In addition to meat, customers buying bulk also receive proportional amounts of bones and organ meat at no additional cost.
-Bones are great for making stock and soups and organ meat are some of the most nutrient dense parts of the animal.
-Customers buying quarters or halves will receive proportional amounts of the liver, heart and kidneys.
-Those customers buying a whole bison will also receive the tongue and the rocky mountain oysters (if available).
-Customers buying a whole bison also have the option to receive the head and hide (unprocessed) for an additional cost.
+In addition to meat, customers buying bulk also receive proportional amounts of stock bones and organ meat (if desired) at no additional cost.
+Bones are great for making stock and soups and organ meats are some of the most nutrient dense parts of the animal.
+Customers buying a quarter can receive some liver and customers buying a half can receive some liver and heart.
+Those customers buying a whole bison can also receive the tongue and the rocky mountain oysters (if available) in addition to liver and heart and kidneys .
+Customers buying a whole bison also have the option to receive the head and hide (green/unprocessed) at no additional cost.

-One last detail – you should figure on having access to 1 cubic foot of freezer space for every 35-40 pounds of frozen bison.
+One last detail – you should figure on having access to 1 cubic feet of freezer space for every 35-40 pounds of frozen bison meat.
+For a quarter bison 2.5 cubic feet should generally be adequate space for the meat and stock bones.

 We ask our customers to put a deposit down at the time of ordering bulk meat.
-The deposit for a quarter is $300 and $600 for a half bison.
-Once the hanging weight is obtained the exact amount of the remaining balance will be known and should be paid before picking up your meat from the processor.
+The deposit for a quarter is $300, $600 for a half bison, and $1200 for a whole bison.
+Once the hanging weight is obtained the exact amount of the remaining balance will be known and should be paid to us before picking up your meat from the meat processor.

 There’s still some things to think about – who to invite for dinner, your favorite recipe or something new…but I think we’ve covered the basics and its all enjoyment from here on!